BonsaiDen/JavaScript-Garden/doc/en/function/scopes.md

 ### Local Variables

-The only source for local variables in JavaScript are [function](#function.general) parameters and variables that were declared via the `var` statement.
+The only sources of local variables in JavaScript are [function](#function.general) parameters and variables that were declared via the `var` statement.